IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Sort events based on the date.
 [In-progress]- Ivan

 •	Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.
+[In-progress] - Luat

 •	Apply responsive.
+[In-progress] - Luat

 •	Avoid True False and "Own-Rent" displayed in popup-modal.
 [DONE] - Luat